yxzhao95/NYPD_Complaint_Analysis_Python_Spark/README.md

   4. The number of cimre at "Lower Manhattan", "Mid Manhattan", "Upper Manhattan"
   5. The number of crime in each hour in certian day like 2014/8/24, 2015/8/24, 2016/8/24, 2017/8/24, 2018/8/24
   6. Top danger boroughs and "ROBBERY" count in each hour
-  7. Spark ML clustering for spatial analysis
+  7. K-Means clustering for spatial analysis

 ## Data Source:
 https://data.cityofnewyork.us/Public-Safety/NYPD-Complaint-Data-Historic/qgea-i56i